These little hand pies have a flaky crust with a sweet coconut filling. Coconut Turnovers are so divine as a midday snack or evening dessert.

 Favorite over-the-top sweet dessert bar?
 These bars with lime, coconut, and cocoa fit the ticket.

-And so, of course, these darling Coconut Turnovers are high on my list of favorites, too.
+And so, of course, these darling Coconut Pastries are high on my list of favorites, too.
 They're made with buttery, flaky pie crust and a sweeeet shredded coconut filling.

 Why you'll love this recipe

-These treats could go by many names, like coconut pasties, coconut hand pies, or coconut pockets.
+These treats could go by many names, like coconut turnovers, coconut hand pies, or coconut pockets.
 Whatever you want to call them, I'm certain that you'll love them.

-The filling for these Coconut Turnovers is very easy to mix together, and it's sweet and flavorful.
+The filling for Coconut Turnovers is very easy to mix together.
+It's a sweet blend of coconut, sweetened condensed milk, and flavored extracts.

-The turnover crust is just as tasty as the filling because it's made using my Perfect All-Butter Pie Crust dough.
-You can make this dough up to three days ahead of time, and have it waiting for you in the fridge to make these pies.
+The pastry crust is just as tasty as the filling—that's because it's made using my Best-Loved Flaky Pie Crust dough.
+Make the dough up to three days ahead of time, and have it waiting for you in the fridge to make these pies.

-Serve the turnovers with coffee for breakfast, as a midday treat, or for a casual evening dessert.
+Serve Coconut pastries with coffee for breakfast, as a midday treat, or for a casual evening dessert.
 Because they're portable, you can put them in lunchboxes or bring them to a picnic.

 Step 1: Have the dough ready in the fridge.